neuefische/web-exercises/sessions/css-structure/taco-truck/README.md

-# Taco Truck
+# The Taco Truck

 ## Task

-Tommy from Tommy's Taco Truck needs your help!
-He's asked your colleague to create a menu website for his taco truck, but now your colleague has gone on vacation and Tommy needs his website tomorrow!
+The owner of The Taco Truck has realized that his website's design needs frequent updates due to changing menu items and offers.
+To make future updates easier, the CSS needs to be reworked for better maintainability and readability.
+Your colleague started this task but is now on holiday, and you need to take over.

 ### Step 1